 Types of Rubber Bands

-At Wiesemann Orthodontics, we offer a variety of fun color options for ligatures.
-Just ask, and we can deck them out in your favorite sports team or even school colors!
+At Wiesemann Orthodontics, we offer a range of color options for ligatures.
+Ask about your favorite team or school colors and we’ll make it happen!